 - Online schooling is not the easy way out.
 It requires initiative and self-discipline and the ability to work independently.

-- Attendance at a virtual charter school is not homeschooling, even though the pupil “attends” school from her or his home.
+- Attendance at a virtual charter school is not homeschooling, even though the pupil may primarily attend school from home.
 A virtual charter school is a public school authorized by a locally-elected school board, with a public school curriculum and certified teachers.
 Homeschooling is a home-based private education program created by the parent.
 Whether homeschooling or enrollment in a public virtual charter school is the better option, depends on what the parent wants.

-- Virtual charter schools are not for everyone and not all virtual charter schools operate the same way, so you need to do your homework.
-Visit the websites of the virtual charter schools you are interested in.
-Go to informational meetings offered by the virtual charter school.
-If you have questions, contact the virtual charter school directly.
+- Virtual charter schools are not for everyone and not all virtual charter schools operate the same way.
+Visit the websites of the virtual charter schools you are interested in, go to informational meetings offered by the virtual charter school, and if you have questions, contact the virtual charter school directly.

-- Virtual charter schools may not offer the full educational experience your child may be used to in a traditional school.
-Some types of classes may not be available in the school you select and your resident school district is not required to permit your child to take courses in the district while enrolled in a virtual charter school.
+- Virtual charter schools may not offer the full educational experience offered in a traditional school.
+Some classes may not be available in the school you select and your resident school district is not required to permit your child to take courses in the district while open enrolled in a virtual charter school.
 It may not be possible for your child to participate in WIAA-sponsored athletics.
 [If participation in WIAA-sponsored athletics is important to you, contact the virtual charter directly to discuss eligibility.]

 - Open enrollment is only available to Wisconsin residents.
 A pupil who is not a Wisconsin resident is not eligible to attend a Wisconsin virtual charter school free of charge.
 Out-of-state parents who are interested in enrolling their child on a parent-paid tuition basis should contact the virtual charter school directly.